It’s the most unlikely setting to experience one of the highlights of our three week adventure in Costa Rica.

 Costa Rica is hilly.
 Even by the ocean, certainly at Manuel Antonio, there’s not a lot of flat.
 The country straddles the Continental Divide, the rugged mountains that vertically divide it, like a spine.
 At its narrowest point Costa Rica is only 120 kilometres wide.
 So you’d think getting around would be easy, and fast.

 The mountainous terrain makes it very slow and challenging: the roads are narrow, steep, and windy.
 Many aren’t in great condition and it’s quite shocking how long it takes to get from A to B. Before our trip I read many stories of travellers who’d hired a car, followed Google Maps for the shortest route, and ended up on dangerous roads suitable only for serious four-wheel-driving.

 We used the Interbus service for all our transfers, a semi private shared transport shuttle bus that takes travellers door to door from hotel to hotel.
-The mini vans seat about 10 people and while some of the trips can be pretty punishing, it’s an efficient and cost-effective way to get around the country.
+The mini vans seat about 10 people and while some of the trips can be a bit punishing because of the time it takes, it’s an efficient and cost-effective way to get around the country.

 As an example, the drive to La Fortuna and Volcano Arenal from Manuel Antonio takes five and a half hours yet it’s less than 250km away.

 The mixed fortunes of La Fortuna and Volcano Arenal

 When we arrived in grey, cloudy La Fortuna in the country’s north west, another of Costa Rica’s most popular attractions, we couldn’t see the now dormant Volcano Arenal for cloud; the promise of ‘great views of Arenal’ from our hotel mocked me from the brochure.
 We subsequently discovered you could visit Arenal a dozen times and still not see the peak of the conically-shaped volcano!